highcharts-for-python/highcharts-maps/README.rst

   static charts using the Highsoft-provided :term:`Highcharts Export Server <Export Server>`, or using your own private export server as needed.
+* **Asynchronous Map Data Retrieval**.
+To minimize the amount of data transferred over the wire, **Highcharts Maps for Python** has built-in support for the configuration of asynchronous client-side retrieval of your map data.
+* **Automatic TopoJSON Optimization**.
+To minimize the amount of data transferred over the wire, **Highcharts Maps for Python** automatically converts your map geometries to highly-efficient TopoJSON topologies while still allowing you to work with GeoJSON data if you choose to.
-* **Integration with Pandas and PySpark**.
-With two lines of code, produce a high-end interactive visualization of your Pandas or PySpark dataframe.
+* **Integration with GeoPandas, Pandas, and PySpark**.
+With two lines of code, produce a high-end interactive visualization of your GeoPandas, Pandas, or PySpark dataframes.
 * **Consistent Code Style**.
 For Python developers, switching between Pythonic code conventions and JavaScript code conventions can be...annoying.
 So **Highcharts for Python** applies Pythonic syntax with automatic conversion between